keybase/client/go/kbcmf/specs/saltpack_signing.md

 # SaltPack Binary Signing Format

-As with the encryption format, we want our signing format to have some properties on top of a plain NaCl signature:
+As with the [encryption format](saltpack_encryption.md), we want our signing format to have some properties on top of a standard NaCl signature:
 - Streaming.
 We want to be able to verify a message of any size, without fitting the whole thing in RAM, and without requiring a second pass to output attached plaintext.
 But we sould only ever output verified data.
 - Abuse resistance.
 Alice might use the same signing key for many applications besides SaltPack.
 Mallory (an attacker) could [try to trick Alice into signing messages](https://blog.sandstorm.io/news/2015-05-01-is-that-ascii-or-protobuf.html) that are meaningful to other applications.
 Alice should avoid signing bytes that Mallory could have chosen.

+## Design

 We define two signing formats: one attached and one detached.
-The attached format will have a header packet and payload packets similar to the [encryption format](saltpack_encryption.md), with an empty packet at the end of the message.
+The attached format will have a header packet and payload packets similar to the [encryption format](saltpack_encryption.md), with an empty packet at the end of the message, and an incrementing counter to prevent reordering.
 The detached format will contain just a header packet, with no payload.

 Both formats will hash a random nonce along with the plaintext, and then sign the resulting hash.
 The goal for this nonce is to guarantee that we always sign